ProgrammingHider/250G6-HS/README.md

-# HighSierra-HP250G6
+# 250G6-HS
-This is a EFI Folder by Balthazar_2001 on the Tonymacx86 Forums.
-All Credit to him
+This is my efi, use it, hack it, improve it and Fix the damn Sleep bug